-You’ve probably heard that SEO can help you drive traffic to your website.
-Traffic is indeed your website’s lifeblood, but SEO is only one way to drive its generation.
+You’ve probably heard that SEO (search engine optimization) can help you drive traffic to your website.
+Traffic is indeed your website’s lifeblood, but a well-thought SEO strategy is only one way to drive its generation.

 Instead of just focusing on one traffic source, you should really diversify your traffic to ensure that your business has a healthy flow of visitors.
 The more traffic sources you utilize, the more likely you’ll maintain sustained growth and long-term success.

 This article explores five different ways to get traffic to your site (particularly if you’re a business owner who wants to drive targeted organic traffic).

 Search engines are the biggest source of traffic for most websites.
 Google, Bing, and Yahoo are the main search engines, and they account for over 95% of all searches on the internet.
 This feature unique to search engines is why you want your website listed by these sites, as you naturally get many targeted visitors in the process.